ltklnfr/prompts/basic/analysis.md

 4. reprompt: Remove all greetings, general statements, filler words, and closing phrases from the following text, focusing only on the central question or statement.
 The sentence must be in German!
 Example-Input: "Hello, I have a question about my insurance.
 Is my bike actually covered in the trunk?
 I’m looking forward to your response.", example-result: "Ist mein Fahrrad im Kofferraum versichert?"

 ---
-All tasks should return a value based on a scale between 0 and 1 with exactly one decimal place, unless otherwise defined.
-0 is always a little, negative or unlikely.
-1 is a lot, positive or very likely.
-If no analysis is possible, return zero for this category.
+All categories and the sentiment should return a value based on a scale between 0 and 1 with exactly one decimal place.
+0 is always unlikely or negative.
+1 is a very likely or positive.
+If no analysis is possible, return zero for this category or the sentiment.
 Provide the results as valid JSON-Object with the keys of the bullet points above, as in the example.

 ---